maykoala/auto-dynamic-form/Readme.md

 ## Get Started

 ### Auto
-Auto-dynamic-form receives an array of objects as the structure, an object as the key-value pairs that you retrieve from DB mostly, and a onSubmit handler including two params error and values of the current form.
+Auto-dynamic-form receives an array of objects as the structure, an object as the key-value pairs that you retrieve from DB mostly, and an onSubmit handler including two params error and values of the current form.

 ### Dynamic
 The keyword **requires** is used here to define dependencies between elements.
 If one element A requires the other one B, which means we could see A only when B meets the requirement.
 Now we support requirement keywords: $in, $or, $exist, $nonExist, $nonEmpty.